Key Takeaways

 1. Know Your Customer (KYC) Verification

-- Remote verification capabilities (increasingly critical since 2020)
+- Remote verification capabilities (increasingly critical since 2020) – Leverages secure device assessment and passwordless authentication to streamline account recovery and improve user experience.

 2. Eligibility Checks